FTC-24828/Centerstage-23-24/readme.md

 Code base for autonomous, teleop, and other supporting files for the FIRST Tech Challenge 2023 season (CENTERSTAGE)

 # Files:
+- AprilTag.java
-- AprilTag.java:		sample apriltag program
+:sample apriltag program
 - AutoMain.java:		main autonomous program
 - EditLog.md:			log file for all commits (update accordingly)
 - Initialize.java:   	abstract class with initialize classes and methods